bkarich/kb-chat-desktop/README.md

 ```
 This will do a couple of things:
  * Run the `setversion` script to set the local package version to match whatever
-   version of Element you installed above.
+   version of KB-Chat you installed above.
  * Run electron-builder to build a package.
 The package built will match the operating system
    you're running the build process on.